Inveniem/stylelint-config/README.md

 ## Usage

 1. Install this package
-    * If you're using Yarn, run `yarn add --dev @inveniem/stylelint-config`
+    * If using Yarn, run `yarn add --dev @inveniem/stylelint-config`
-    * If you're using npm, run `npm install --save-dev @inveniem/stylelint-config`
+    * If using npm, run `npm install --save-dev @inveniem/stylelint-config`
 2. Run `npx install-peerdeps --dev @inveniem/stylelint-config`
 3. Create an _.stylelintrc.js_ file with the following contents: